projectfluent/fluent.js/README.md

 When you freeze the context by calling `requestLocales`, the resource files will be retrieved, parsed and compiled.
-You can listen to the `ready` event (emitted by the `Context` instance when all the resources have been compiled) and use `ctx.get` and `ctx.getEntity` to get translations synchronously.
+You can listen to the `ready` event (emitted by the `Context` instance when all the resources have been compiled) and use `ctx.getSync` and `ctx.getEntitySync` to get translations synchronously.

 Alternatively, you can register callbacks to execute when the context is ready (or when globals change and translations need to be updated) with